 At the Carter Law Offices, our priority — first and foremost — is staying in communication with our clients.
 Our entire staff works to keep in touch with you from the moment we take your case until matters are favorably resolved.
 If you have questions about your truck accident case, you may call us at any time.
 And we will call you too, keeping you updated on all important developments with your case.

-If you or a loved one have been hurt, we urge you to contact us about equipment design and failure.
-Give us a call at 816-283-3500 to schedule a free initial consultation about your truck accident.
+If you or a loved one has been hurt due to equipment failure, we urge you to contact our law office.
+Give us a call at 816-283-3500 to schedule a free initial consultation with one of our personal injury attorneys.